suvhotta/designing-data-intensive-applications/internet basics/how_internet_works.md

     it was set.
 The connection is closed only when one of the 2 parties explicitly closes it.
 - Websockets can be used for real time chat applications, gaming applications etc.
 - Websockets use a format of `ws://`
+- Data can be in any format.
+- Websockets are application layer protocol.

+### XMPP
+- Websockets act as a thin layer on top of a TCP connection.
+However, it can work with some applications layer protocol for developing chat applications.
+One such example is XMPP(Extensible messaging and presence protocol).
+    The data is transmitted in XMPP through XML fragments.
+- XMPP is purely an application layer protocol and requires a transport layer protocol such as TCP, HTTP, or WebSocket to send this data back and forth.
+- XMPP has a decentralized architecture, which at times makes it comparatively slower.
+- XMPP isn't optimized to send binary data.